How we have responded and some tips on what Bristol businesses can do to keep staff active and support sustainable travel post lock down.

 - Signpost you to a range of free support including adult cycle training, loan bikes, second-hand bike shops, money off-bike scheme(for those eligible) to help you travel sustainably.

-Click here – https://10to8.com/book/jcpnuiwcpwnvgwqlhk/ to book a session (note when entering your telephone number. you will need to change the country from US to UK in the drop-down list)
+Click here to book virtual travel planning session (note when entering your telephone number. you will need to change the country from US to UK in the drop-down list)

 One to one Cycle training

-Through lifecyle we offer Free one to one cycle training.
+Through Life Cycle UK we offer Free one to one cycle training.
 They offer 3 types, beginner, intermediate and advanced but will cater the lessons to your needs.
-To sign up please go to individual support.
+To sign up to one to one cycle training please go to individual support.

 if you have staff that will like to get on there bikes or need a tune up we can organise for mechanic to come and set up in your car park or open space near by to come and service staff bikes. to arrange please email us on firstname.lastname@example.org .